 It is our pleasure, our honor, our duty as citizens to present to you Duck for President.
 Here is a duck who began in a humble pond.
 Who worked his way to farmer.
 To governor.
 And now, perhaps, to the highest office in the land.
 But the Oval Office isn’t all it’s quacked up to be.
 This is an excellent book to read around Presidents Day or for important elections!

 Every Sunday after church, CJ and his grandma ride the bus across town.
 But today, CJ wonders why they don’t own a car like his friend Colby.
 Why doesn’t he have an iPod like the boys on the bus?
 How come they always have to get off in the dirty part of town?
 Each question is met with an encouraging answer from grandma, who helps him see the beauty—and fun—in their routine and the world around them.
-A really lovely diverse picture book that should be on every list of the best read aloud books for 1st grade!
+An amazing diverse picture book!

 Oliver Button is a sissy.
 At least that’s what the other boys call him.
 But here’s what Oliver Button really is: a reader, and an artist, and a singer, and a dancer, and more.
 What will his classmates say when he steps into the spotlight?
-A really amazing anti-bullying book that many first graders can relate to.
+A great anti bullying book.

 Gaston by Kelly DiPucchio